 Revolt of 1857 Effects

 - The Doctrine of Lapse was abolished.
-The right to adopt sons as legal heirs was accepted.
+The right to adopt sons as legal heirs were accepted.

 Military reorganization: the ratio of British officers to Indian soldiers increased but the Armory remained in the hands of the English.
 It was arranged to end the dominance of the Bengal army.